 Corner Pinning is designed to work in conjuction with cropping.
+Each time Corner Pinning is turned on, the pinned corners will be adjusted to match the current iDPM crop settings.
 After pinning the corners of an image you can crop it to select the exact portion of the source video to display in the corner pinned area.

-For example, your source video could contain two people, but you may want to fly the image of only one person (Figure 146).
+For example, your source video could contain two people, but you may want to fly the image of only one person (Figure 151).
 In this case, you could build an effect, turn on Corner Pinning, use crop mode, and leave the corners at the defaults.
 If you now move the crops maintaining the original aspect ratio (4x3 or 16x9) you can position these crops so that only the desired person is shown.
 If the person or the camera moves, you can adjust the user crops to keep the person centered between the edges of the crops.
 This will result in the person being centered in the video and the effect can be flown around the screen.